 It turned out even better than we imagined.

-I told Ella that I think it is my favorite thing on our wall beside the pictures of our family.
+I told Ella that I think it’s my favorite thing on our wall, beside the pictures of our family.

 I figured someone out there would love to make this in their home this year for homeschool or even just a weekend project.

-Like I said on my Instagram account when I first shared it…
+As I stated on my Instagram page when I first shared it: